Writing blog posts that people actually read is one of the most valuable skills you need to have

 You need to have proper promotional strategies in mind.

-Pre-publishing buzz is one of the things that can do to generate some buzz around your content even before you publishing it.
-By this, you get instant traction to your post by people who’ve been waiting for your content.
+Pre-publishing buzz is one of the things you can do to generate excitement around your content even before you publish it.
+By doing this, you can instantly attract people who have been eagerly anticipating your content.

 You need to also promote your blog posts aggressively on many platforms, without waiting for Google to trickle in the traffic